stanislaw/SoftwareDesignHeuristics/README.md

 ### Good Will vs Pain

-Lots of what we programmers learn with years comes from a pain not from a good will.
+Lots of what we programmers learn with years comes from pain, not from good will.

 ### Code Style as a Blocker